Brad Nailer vs Finish Nailer: Which one is better in 2020?

 If you’re anything like me, then you’ll definitely love this Bostitch beauty.
 For one, it operates without oil meaning that it requires a lot less maintenance and you’ll also have a lesser chance of having oil stains all over the place too.
 In terms of construction, Bostitch is definitely not a brand to gamble with the durability and so like all other Bostitch tools, this tool is constructed of lightweight yet durable and incredibly strong material to ensure that you savor its goodness for years and years to come.

 In addition, it also has adjustable depths to make it easier for you to adjust the nailer to match the task at hand.
 Thanks to the framing nailer style of nail magazine, you’re looking at a very versatile tool.
-And while it costs a pretty penny at $160.92, it is well worth every single cent that you invest.
+And while it cost more than the others on our list, it is well worth every single cent.

 Frequently Asked Questions (FAQS )